i-am-sergio/midas-m2m/README.md

-# MIDAS: MIDAS: A Multiview Graph-Based Approach for Automatic Microservice Extraction Enhanced by Domain Knowledge Using SBERT and Self-Weighted Clustering
+# MIDAS: A Multiview Graph-Based Approach for Automatic Microservice Extraction Enhanced by Domain Knowledge Using BERT Models and Self-Weighted Clustering

 ## Prerrequisitos
 - **Environment:** SO Linux/Debian 13